RicciFlowing/NaiveBayes/_posts/2015-11-16-spamfilter.markdown

 ## Conclusion

 This solution, as it is, is just a first dip into the problematic of filtering spam from your user input.
-There are some drawbacks in this solution:
+There are some drawbacks in the current  solution:

 * Performance: As described above, every request will query all posts to create the classifier.
 * Verification: You need to verify content to get good results.

+Make sure to checkout the [source code](https://github.com/RicciFlowing/NaiveText-examples/tree/master/easy/spam_filter_2).